junbinhuang/DeepRitz/README.md

-# DeepRitz
+# DeepRitz&ls

-## Implementation of the Deep Ritz method
+## Implementation of the Deep Ritz method and the Least Square method

 Three problems are solved using the Deep Ritz method, see 2dpoisson.py, 2dpoisson-hole.py, and 10dpoisson.py.
-One problem is solved using the least square functional, see 2dpoisson-ls.py.
+Three problems are solved using the least square functional, see 2dpoisson-ls.py, 2dpoisson-hole-ls.py, and 10dpoisson-ls.py.

 ## Dependencies